 - The dried chiles and shiitakes add an authentic savoriness and spice.

-- The ground walnuts thicken the chili and add richness.
+- Ground walnuts thicken the chili and add richness.

-- The bulgur fills out the chili and gives it a meaty bite similar to ground beef.
+- The bulgur fills out the chili and gives it a meaty bite that’s shockingly similar to ground beef.

 I’m not going to ramble on and on about this chili, because well, you just have to try it for yourself!
 The recipe may seem a bit complicated upon first glance, so read through it a couple of times.
 As you follow along, the process will start to make sense, and after you make it once you’ll see it’s actually pretty simple.